SYNCRAFT-GITHUB/IDEXConfig/README.md

-# IDEXConfig
-Essential files for the operation of Syncraft IDEX
+# Syncraft X2 Config Files
+These are macros/settings files for different programs like Klipper, moonraker, and others.
+All softwares/files rights are reserved to the creators, within the distribution license in which they are in agreement.